 Twenty years ago, information technology — computers, software, networks and people — was usually considered a back office function.
 IT was simply a necessary expense, like the janitor, the air conditioning, or the plumber.
 The CIO was a technology expert who knew computers and systems, and reported to the CFO, who really ran the show.

 Things have changed a lot since then.
 Cloud computing is a reality, and data stored thousands of miles away on hundreds of distributed servers is now instantly accessible.
 The role of the CIO has changed, and so has the role of information technology.
-Today, at most successful organizations, the CIO is at the same level as the CFO.
+Today, at most successful organizations, the CIO is at the same level as the CFO and influences strategic company decisions.
 Information technology is not considered just an expense; it is a strategic investment in the company’s future growth.

 A quote in a 2003 article in the Harvard Business School’s Working Knowledge series sums it up nicely: “Companies that manage their IT investments most successfully generate returns that are as much as 40% higher than those of their competitors”.

 Earlier in my career I was CIO at a leading commercial real estate brokerage firm.
 I reported to the CFO, and IT was considered an expense with no strategic value.
 However, one of our competitors (which started almost the same time as our firm) clearly viewed IT as a strategic driver.
 Over 20 years our firm grew to $70 million, whereas they exceeded $100 million.
 Of course there were other factors involved, but the differing attitudes toward IT was likely a factor in the two companies’ growth trajectories.

 Here are a few tips for getting the most out of your IT investments